-The study examined theoretical and empirical literature relating to the influence of visioning managers on the performance of commercial banks.
-The link between visioning managers and performance of commercial banks was established and a research question developed to help in the understanding of the concepts under study.
+The study examined theoretical and empirical literature relating to the influence of inspiring managers on the performance of commercial banks.
+The link between inspiring managers and performance of commercial banks was established and a new research question developed to help in the understanding of the concepts under study.